 Please be aware that tracing is now suspended for new cases related to loss of contact before August 2021.

 British nationals in Afghanistan should register their presence with the Foreign Commonwealth and Development Office, or contact: +441908 516666 / 01908 516666.

 British nationals in Afghanistan who would like to apply for UK family visas can find guidance here.

-The ARAP scheme is for people who worked for or with the UK government or armed forces in Afghanistan.
-Over 7,000 individuals have already been relocated to the UK through ARAP.
+The ARAP (Aghan Relocations and Assistance Policy) scheme is for people who worked for or with the UK government or armed forces in Afghanistan.
+Over 7,000 people from Afghanistan have already been relocated to the UK through the ARAP scheme.